tonychikov/warehouse_management/README.md

 # or
 ./mvnw clean spring-boot:run
 ```
-The system creates 3 demo warehouse and many bays allocated to them with different settings.
+The system creates 3 demo warehouses and many bays allocated to them with different settings.

 ### Sample commands

 I recommend using Postman to look at the API.
 The Postman collection is imported and attached to the project.
-Just import the collection in your postman account. https://learning.postman.com/docs/getting-started/importing-and-exporting-data/
+Just import the collection in your Postman account. https://learning.postman.com/docs/getting-started/importing-and-exporting-data/

-There are  simple curl command below.
+There are  simple Curl command below.
 Since I use Windows to develop the solution, all quotes are escaped by backslash

 #### List of warehouses
 The command just shows the list of all warehouses